Home > Analyses > Consumer Cyclical > Norwegian Cruise Line Holdings Ltd.

 | Norwegian Cruise Line Holdings Ltd. | 10.4B |

-Norwegian Cruise Line Holdings Ltd. ranks 5th among its competitors, with a market cap just 5.55% of the top player, Booking Holdings Inc. The company’s market capitalization is below both the average of the top 10 competitors (75B) and the sector median (77.2B).
-It maintains a significant gap of +247.45% below the next closest competitor, Expedia Group.
+Norwegian Cruise Line Holdings Ltd. ranks 5th among its competitors.
+Its market cap is 5.88% of the leader, Booking Holdings Inc. The company stands below both the average market cap of the top 10 (75B) and the median market cap in the sector (77.2B).
+It trails Royal Caribbean by 228%, highlighting a significant gap with its closest rival.

 Comparisons with competitors